Entry Fee in Jūrmala

 Please note that signs Paid Area have been installed in front of the entrances to the special regime area in Jūrmala to inform drivers.

-4. When travelling to Jūrmala on weekends, there are often queues at the entry pass machines.
-Is it possible to pay for the pass in another way and later?
+4. When travelling to Jūrmala on weekends, queues often form at entry permit vending machines.
+Is it possible to pay for the permit in another way and later?

-The fee for the day pass can also be paid after entering the city, but the pass must be purchased before the end of the day (23:59) when the vehicle enters Jūrmala.
+The fee for a one-day entry permit may also be paid after entering the city.
+However, the permit must be purchased by the end of the same day (23:59) on which the vehicle entered Jūrmala.

 6. I plan to go to Jūrmala by car with a trailer.
 Do I also need to buy a pass for the trailer?